-- All roads must be designed, constructed and maintained for a load capacity of 37. at least 15 tonnes. - There must be no obstructions within one metre of the formed width of roads at 38. any time and there must be four metres height clearance above all roads to allow fire vehicle access. - The amount and location of parking facilities must be determined in such a 39. manner as to encourage users not to impede access of emergency vehicles. - Adequate provisions for turning of brigade vehicles must be provided in dead 40. end roads and cul-de-sacs.
-This may be through either the provision of a court bowl with a trafficable area of minimum 10 metres radius or a "wye" or "tee" head with formed road surface of each leg being of at least 8 metres length from the centre point of the head and four metres width. - The water reticulation plan must be approved by the CFA prior to 41. commencement of construction. - There must be a hydrant within 120 metres from the outer edge of building 42. envelope. - Fire hydrants must be clearly identified in accordance with the Fire Service 43.
-Guideline - Identification of Hydrants for Fire Fighting Purposes. - Areas of public open space must be managed in a minimum fuel condition 44. during the fire danger period.
+- 37. All roads must be designed, constructed and maintained for a load capacity of at least 15 tonnes. - 38.
+There must be no obstructions within one metre of the formed width of roads at any time and there must be four metres height clearance above all roads to allow fire vehicle access. - 39.
+The amount and location of parking facilities must be determined in such a manner as to encourage users not to impede access of emergency vehicles. - 40.
+Adequate provisions for turning of brigade vehicles must be provided in dead end roads and cul-de-sacs.
+This may be through either the provision of a court bowl with a trafficable area of minimum 10 metres radius or a "wye" or "tee" head with formed road surface of each leg being of at least 8 metres length from the centre point of the head and four metres width. - 41.
+The water reticulation plan must be approved by the CFA prior to commencement of construction. - 42.
+There must be a hydrant within 120 metres from the outer edge of building envelope. - 43.
+Fire hydrants must be clearly identified in accordance with the Fire Service Guideline Identification of Hydrants for Fire Fighting Purposes. - 44.
+Areas of public open space must be managed in a minimum fuel condition during the fire danger period. - Time - 45.
+The permitted approval for subdivision will expire if the subdivision is not started or completed within five years of the date of this permit. - 46.
+The permitted approval for buildings and works associated with the development of dwellings, including vegetation removal within approved building envelopes, will expire if one of the following circumstances applies: - The building or works is not started within fifteen years of the date of this permit. - The building or works is not completed within two years of commencement on each lot within the subdivision. - This applies only to the construction of dwellings and the removal of vegetation within approved building envelopes and as permitted in line with the requirements specified in Condition 7 of this permit.